Buckhead Council chair proposes county takeover of City Jail; Mayor’s Office blasts idea

-The proposed transformation of the Atlanta City Jail into a social services center – a key piece of Mayor Keisha Lance Bottoms’ agenda – should be reconsidered in favor of making it a city jail, says Mary Norwood, the Buckhead Council of Neighborhoods chair and former mayoral race rival.
+The proposed transformation of the Atlanta City Jail into a social services center – a key piece of Mayor Keisha Lance Bottoms’ agenda – should be reconsidered in favor of making it a county jail, says Mary Norwood, the Buckhead Council of Neighborhoods chair and former mayoral race rival.
 A Mayor’s Office spokesperson blasted that idea – and Norwood’s motives — as political “self-aggrandization” and a divisive belief in “locking THEM up.”

 “There is one mayor at a time,” said Mayor’s Office spokesperson Michael Smith in an email.
 “The people of Atlanta elected and entrusted the one they chose in 2017 to make meaningful decisions that will change the trajectory of our communities.”

-Note: Update: This story has been updated with information about the signature bond document included with Norwood’s letter.
-This version also corrects a typographical error that misstated “city jail” instead of “county jail” as the proposal for consideration.